Diversity-Enhanced Reasoning for Subjective Questions: Methodology

-To enhance our model's reasoning capabilities in both accuracy and diversity, we first fine-tune the base model with self-consistency filtered data.
-This initial stage teaches the model to adopt a multi-role reasoning format, which involves shifting perspectives throughout its reasoning process.
-To further promote this diversity, our supervised fine-tuning (SFT) dataset includes 968 examples specifically designed for varied role generation.

-\paragraph{Sequential Multi-Role Merging} Given $m$ filtered role perspectives $\{\hat{T}_{R_1}, ...,\hat{T}_{R_m}\}$, we generate random combination of role orderings $\Pi$ to avoid the effect of position bias \cite{position-bias}.
-For example, given a multi-role combination $\pi=\{R_i, R_j, R_k\}$, we construct the training data as follows: We consider two merging strategies depending on task type to allow dynamic integration of role reasoning traces while respecting the nature of the reasoning task: (1) Divergent merging: when the roles are supposed to give different answers, we encourage diverse perspectives to maximize coverage of the searching space.
-Final prediction is derived via weighted aggregation over differing viewpoints.
-(2) Convergent merging: when the roles are supposed to give consistent answers, they reach consensus via majority voting within a single sequence, which is in nature soft majority voting within a single sequence. \paragraph{Multi-Role Supervised Finetuning} To ensure the quality of the SFT data, we apply several filtering strategies to the merged dataset.
-To mitigate verbosity bias~\cite{zheng2023judgingllmasajudgemtbenchchatbot} and reasoning shortcut behaviors, we remove entries in the top and bottom 10th percentiles of answer length.
+\paragraph{Reasoning Structure Generation} Given $m$ filtered role perspectives $\{\hat{\mathcal{T}}_{\mathcal{R}_1}, ...,\hat{\mathcal{T}}_{\mathcal{R}_m}\}$, we generate random combinations of role orderings $\Pi$ to avoid the effect of position bias \citep{position-bias}.
+For example, given a multi-role combination $\pi=\{\mathcal{R}_i, \mathcal{R}_j, \mathcal{R}_k\}$, we construct the training data as: We consider two merging strategies depending on task type to allow dynamic integration of role reasoning paths: (1) divergent merging: for tasks where roles are expected to provide different answers, the final prediction is derived through a weighted aggregation of the various viewpoints; (2) convergent merging: for tasks where roles should yield a consistent answer, a consensus is reached via majority voting within the reasoning sequence. \paragraph{Multi-Role Supervised Finetuning} To ensure data quality, we apply both rule-based and automatic filtering strategies to the merged data.
+To mitigate verbosity bias~\citep{zheng2023judgingllmasajudgemtbenchchatbot} and reasoning shortcut behavior, we remove the top and bottom 10th percentiles of responses by length.
 We also discard instances with formatting errors or invalid string patterns.
-This results in the final 2,700 SFT training data.
-Additionally, since the gold labels are accessible in the original dataset, we apply a supervised, ground-truth-guided filtering approach as a comparison to our unsupervised self-consistency method.
-Results of this comparison are presented in Section~\ref{subsec:filter-strategy}.
+This filtering process yielded a final training set of 2,700 entries, with detailed decomposition shown in Table~\ref{tab:dataset_composition}.
+For comparison against our self-consistency filtering method, we also applied a supervised ground-truth filtering approach.
+For the supervised approach, roles are sampled from the built-in role pool of the ground truth data, and we only keep the trajectories where roles reasoning are correct.
+Comparison results of two filtering strategies are in Section~\ref{subsec:filter-strategy}.